Coming to Ireland from Ukraine

 When you arrive in Ireland you can apply to the Department of Social Protection for income support.
 This is a weekly social welfare payment for you and any dependents (for example, children) you may have.

 To get any Irish social welfare payment you need a Personal Public Service Number (PPS number).
 If you arrive at Dublin Airport, you will be brought to the City West Convention Centre in Dublin.
-You can apply for your PPS number there.
+You can apply for your PPS number there and get the forms you need to apply for income support.

 If you did not arrive through Dublin Airport or you are in Ireland already, you should go to a Ukraine Support Centre if you are in Cork, Dublin or Limerick, or your local Intreo centre or DSP branch office, to apply for a PPS number.